ppy/osu-wiki/news/2022-08-11-beatmap-spotlights-season-7-summer-2022-reading-hell.md

 date: 2022-08-11 23:00:00 +0000
 ---

-Spotlights rivals, assemble, for the summer season is finally is here!
+Spotlights rivals assemble, for the summer season is finally is here!
 Experience a new form of hellish challenge with our latest reading-oriented theme and compete for fun and glory!

 ![](/wiki/shared/news/banners/beatmap-spotlights.jpg)